Dijker/com.foscam/README.md

 # Foscam IPCamera for Homey

-This app will add support for the IP camera's made by [Foscam](https://www.foscam.com "Foscam - Home Security").
+Adds support for Foscam IP Cameras.

-Homey will automatically fetch the settings from the camera.
+Homey will automatically fetch the settings from the camera after adding.

 The update interval can be changed in the *device settings*.